top of page

 Lifestyle Measures to Reduce Blood Pressure

-The most effective lifestyle change, according to the AHA/ACC, is adopting the DASH Diet (Dietary Approaches to Stop Hypertension).
+One of the most effective lifestyle changes, is adopting the DASH Diet (Dietary Approaches to Stop Hypertension) but other lifestyle changes are important too and are listed below:

 What Are the Goals of Treating Hypertension?